Carlos M. García: Education

-A graduate of the University of Pennsylvania, García participation in a dual degree program made it possible to obtain a Bachelor of Science in Economics, majoring in management, from the Wharton School, and a Bachelor of Arts and Sciences degree in Comparative Literature after completing an honors thesis on Federico García Lorca's "Sonetos del Amor Oscuro", published after the Spanish writer's death.
+García graduated from the University of Pennsylvania through a dual degree program, earning a Bachelor of Science in Economics, with a major in management from the Wharton School and a Bachelor of Arts and Sciences degree in Comparative Literature.
+For his honors thesis, he focused on Federico García Lorca's "Sonetos del Amor Oscuro," published posthumously the Spanish writer's death.

 Honors and recognitions

 Named "Public Sector Person of the Year" by Caribbean Business weekly business newspaper in 2009.